EEG brain activity

 Women who've had previous seizures typically are able to have healthy pregnancies.
 Birth defects related to certain medications can sometimes occur.

 In particular, valproic acid — one possible medication for generalized seizures — has been associated with cognitive deficits and neural tube defects, such as spina bifida.
-The American Academy of Neurology recommends that women avoid using valproic acid during pregnancy because of risks to the baby.
+The American Academy of Neurology recommends that women avoid using valproic acid during pregnancy because of risks to their babies.
 Discuss these risks with your doctor.
 Because of the risk of birth defects and because pregnancy can alter medication levels, preconception planning is particularly important for women who've had seizures.

 Contraception and anti-seizure medications